kamran-gh-account/Capstone-Project-2/README.md

 - Data exploration and visualization: explore data to understand the features and the relationship between the features and predictors.
 - Data cleaning & Preprocessing: eventually the dataset contains unnecessary information that needs to be removed.
 - Data analysis and modeling: create the model using the insights gained during exploration.
 Also test and validate the model.
-- Communicate: create the report and publish the results
+- Communicate: create the report and publish the results.